 All alternatives, together with other reasonably foreseeable future land development and transportation projects, would contribute to the incremental loss of habitat important to special status wildlife species in the analysis area.
 The incremental cumulative impact of roadway improvements associated with Alternatives 5 and 6 would be negligible, but the loss of habitat with Alternatives 2, 3, and 4 could lead to a moderate adverse contribution to the cumulative impacts on special status wildlife.
-Most of the projects described in Table 3.28-1 require ground-disturbing activities on previously undeveloped land.
-These projects would adversely impact special status wildlife, most notably the Mojave desert tortoise, and lead to habitat degradation and loss.
-Transportation and development projects listed in Table 3.28-1 would also contribute to fragmentation of special status wildlife habitat, and possibly injury or mortality of individuals.
-Development on non-Federal land would cumulatively impact special status wildlife species, and further fragment and degrade habitat in the analysis area where BLM sensitive species are currently allowed to use and move through private lands from one swath of BLMadministered land to another.
-For invertebrates petitioned for ESA listing, development and other activities in the HCP analysis area would contribute to further habitat loss, degradation, and fragmentation.
-The designation of proposed Zone 6 would result in the beneficial effect of protecting special status wildlife habitat, offsetting and reducing the overall effect of this and other projects, though to varying degrees, the implementation of the proposed project combined with the ground-disturbing projects listed in Table 3.28-1 would result in incremental cumulative impacts to special status wildlife within the analysis area.
+Most of the projects described in Table 3.28-2 require ground-disturbing activities on previously undeveloped land.
+These projects may adversely impact special status wildlife, most notably the Mojave desert tortoise, and lead to habitat degradation and loss.

+Transportation, utility, and development projects listed in Table 3.28-2 would contribute to fragmentation of special status wildlife habitat, and possibly injury or mortality of individuals.
+The Western Corridor, planned for the 2014-2050 period, is proposed west of proposed Reserve Zone 6.
+If funded and constructed, the Western Corridor would contribute to further fragmentation of Mojave desert tortoise habitat, although the roadway would be subject to ESA Section 7 consultation and would likely be constructed with passageways for tortoise.
+The Lake Powell Pipeline, which if constructed would be outside of the Reserve but within the HCP Analysis Area, would disturb approximately 575 acres of tortoise habitat